mhonicpanuringan/MotorPHEmployeeAppFinal/README.md

 ## How to Run

 1. Clone or download this repository.
-2. Open the project using **Apache NetBeans IDE**.
+2. Open the project using Apache NetBeans IDE.
 3. Clean and Build the project.
 4. Run the project.
-5. Use the application to view employee records and compute payroll.
+5. Use the application to manage employee records and compute payroll.

 ---

 ## Data Source

-The application stores and retrieves data from the following CSV files:
+This application uses CSV files as its data source.

 - `employees.csv`
 - `attendance.csv`